We made it! We crossed Australia by car and here is the post about our road trip from Sydney to Perth driving our Nissan Patrol.

 We aimed to arrive in 6-7 days and stay on the road for about 7-8 hours a day.
 Some days took us 10 hours and some only 6.

-We traveled in Winter, and we think Winter is a better time to cross Australia.
+We travelled in Winter, and we think Winter is a better time to cross Australia.
 It is not that hot, you need less water, and you feel less tired.
 In addition, there are no sneaks around during the winter, in comparison to the summertime when you never know when you may meet something dangerous and venomous.

 Sydney - Cobar.